Caucasian Albanian language

 Caucasian Albanian (also called Old Udi, Aluan or Aghwan) is an extinct member of the Northeast Caucasian languages.
 It was spoken in Caucasian Albania, which stretched from current day south Dagestan to Azerbaijan.
-Linguists believe it is an early linguistic predecessor to the endangered North Caucasian Udi language.
+Linguists believe it is an early linguistic predecessor to the endangered Northeast Caucasian Udi language.
 The distinct Caucasian Albanian alphabet used 52 letters.

 Caucasian Albanian possibly corresponds to the "Gargarian" language identified by medieval Armenian historians.
-Despite its name, Caucasian Albanian bears no linguistic relationship whatsoever with Albanian, the modern Indo-European language of Albania.
+Despite its name, Caucasian Albanian bears no linguistic relationship whatsoever with the Albanian language spoken in Albania, which belongs to the Indo-European family.

 Discovery and decipherment

 The existence of the Caucasian Albanian literature was known only indirectly before the late 20th century.
 Koryun's Life of Mashtots, written in the 5th century but only surviving in much later corrupted manuscripts, and Movses Kaghankatvatsi's History of the Caucasian Albanians, written in the 10th century, attribute the conversion of the Caucasian Albanians to Christianity to two missionaries, Enoch and Dana, and the creation of the Caucasian Albanian alphabet to the Armenian scholar Mesrop Mashtots.
 A certain Bishop Jeremiah then translated the Christian Bible into their language.
 As recently as 1977, Bruce Metzger could write that "nothing of [this] version has survived".

 In 1996, Zaza Aleksidze of the Centre of Manuscripts in Tbilisi, Georgia, discovered a palimpsest at Saint Catherine's Monastery on Mount Sinai, Egypt, with an unknown script.
 He went on to identify the alphabet as Caucasian Albanian, and to identify the manuscript as an early Christian lectionary from about the 5th or 6th century.
 The lectionary may be the earliest extant lectionary in the Christian religion.

 Then linguists Jost Gippert and Wolfgang Schulze got involved with the Caucasian Albanian alphabet.
 Specialized x-ray equipment was used, which made it possible to read the Caucasian Albanian palimpsest texts in their entirety.
 A list of Caucasian Albanian month names, which survived in a number of medieval manuscripts, gave one of the clues to the language.
 In 2017, two additional texts of Caucasian Albanian were discovered in Saint Catherine's Monastery.
 The original text on the palimpsests was erased anywhere between the 4th and 12th century.